salihmarangoz/UbuntuTweaks/README.md

-## 12. Disable Swapfile in HDD
+### 1.8.
+Disable Default Swapfile in HDD

 Ubuntu 18.04 comes with default swapfile.
 In out-of-memory situations this swapfile doesn't provide a solution rather than system freeze.
+If you are using Ubuntu with SSD, you should disable swap in that device.

 - Modify `fstab`: